typography-interaction-2526/typography-interaction-2526.github.io/content/topic/html/index.md

 <aside>

-<mark>Regular commenting highly recommended</mark>
+<mark>Regular commenting is highly recommended</mark>

-If you figure something tricky out, write down why and how you solved it to help you understand and remember.
-And you’ll often come back to these things.
+If you figure something tricky out, write down why and how you solved it to help you understand and remember—you’ll often come back to these things.

 <mark>*Commenting code is a gift to your future self!*</mark>